Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization/README.md

 ![T2_inversion_phase](T2_inversion_phase.gif)

-We then stack the echo_train_real for better signal to noise and then perform the inversion using the same SciPy T2 inversion techniques as before.
+We typically stack the echo_train_real for better signal to noise, and then perform the inversion using the same SciPy T2 inversion techniques as before.

-We also have all of this code as Geolog python loglans with a complete Geolog project included in this repository.
+Besides our Jupyter Notebooks, we also have this code as Geolog python loglans with a complete Geolog project included in this repository.

 >![Geolog_Image](Geolog_loglan.png)

-There is also a Geolog layout to view the new T2 inversion results along with the original NMR log data to compare your results to.
+There is a Geolog layout to view the new T2 inversion results along with the original NMR log data to compare your results.

 >![Geolog_Image](results.png)